 Concrete roofing tiles are made from a mixture of cement and sand.
 They are fairly lightweight compared to clay or slate, and their shape and color can be manipulated to fit your stylistic needs.
 You can even order concrete tiles that mimic slate or wood shakes.
-Concrete is the most affordable type of roofing tile at about $400 to $900 per roofing square (100 square feet).
+Concrete is the most affordable type of roofing tile at about $1.50 to $5 per square foot.

 If you’re longing for the traditional Italian or Spanish look, you may want to go for clay tiles.
 They’re long-lasting and beautiful, although they are no picnic to install and can lose some of their color over time.
-Clay is more expensive than concrete at $500 to $1000 per roofing square.
+Clay is more expensive than concrete at $2.50 to $5 per square foot.

 Unlike regular clay tiles, lovely brownish-red terracotta keep their color with age.
 They also reflect heat, which will improve the insulation and, therefore, the energy efficiency of your home.
 However, these advantages come with a price tag.
-For terracotta roofing tiles, you will pay around $600 to $1500 per roofing square.
+For terracotta roofing tiles, you will pay around $6.00 to $15.00 per square foot.

-Customizing your colors, shapes, or glazes could cost you an extra $10 or more per square foot, so if you have specific preferences regarding these aspects, be sure to consider it when forming a budget.
+Customizing your colors, shapes, or glazes could cost you extra as well, so if you have specific preferences regarding these aspects, be sure to consider it when forming a budget.

 And while the average U.S. home has around 22 roofing squares, you should still measure your roof area to get an accurate estimate of how much material you will need.